Mandela Rhodes Foundation Scholarship South Africa 2023 – 2024

 Please note that the following selection process and dates:

-7) Selected Mandela Rhodes Scholars must then secure a placement at the university between October and December 2021, and a study visa if they are from outside of South Africa in January.
+7) Selected Mandela Rhodes Scholars must then secure a placement at the university between October and December 2023 (for the 2024 academic year), and a study visa if they are from outside of South Africa.